 A high school diploma or equivalent is typically required to become a construction equipment operator.
 Vocational skills and math courses are valuable, and a lesson in automotive mechanics may be helpful because workers often maintain their equipment.

 Learning at the ranch may be beneficial in finding a job.
 Schools may specialize in a particular brand or type of construction equipment.

 Some schools incorporate sophisticated simulator training into their courses, allowing beginners to familiarize themselves with the equipment in a virtual environment before operating real machines.

 Many workers learn their jobs by operating light equipment, such as a trench roller, under the guidance of an experienced operator.
 Later, they may operate heavier equipment, such as bulldozers.
 Operators of some equipment, such as machines with computerized controls, may need more training and some understanding of electronics.

 Other workers learn their trade through a 3- or 4-year apprenticeship.
 For each year of a typical program, apprentices must complete a predetermined number of hours of technical instruction and paid on-the-job training.
 Apprenticeship program requirements differ based on the type of program and by region.
-During technical instruction, apprentices learn operating procedures for equipment as well as safety practices, first aid, and how to read grading plans.
+During technical education, apprentices learn operating procedures for equipment, safety practices, first aid, and how to read grading plans.
 On the job, apprentices learn to maintain equipment, operate machinery, and use technology, such as Global Positioning System (GPS) devices.

 After completing an apprenticeship program, apprentices are considered journey workers and perform tasks with less guidance.